Would you provide therapy for free?

 When trying to find a therapist online, there are some conscientious therapists that do provide some limited access to free online therapy sessions for people who desperately need it but are unable to pay.
 They do not advertise this, but quietly offer it to people when they are able to.
 So, it may be worth asking a therapist via email if they can help.

-When it comes to websites providing something for free, there is normally a hidden cost, you may find it’s only free to join or register, or you only have access to a limited number of free articles and other relevant information regarding mental health issues.
+When it comes to websites supplying something for free, there is normally a hidden cost, you may find it’s only free to join or register, or you only have access to a limited number of free articles and other relevant information about mental health issues.

-Sometimes it is staffed by volunteers who provide free support on forums or chatrooms, this kind of online support can be very useful and maybe worth a try if you can’t afford to pay.
+Sometimes it is staffed by volunteers who supply free support on forums or chatrooms, this kind of online support can be especially useful and worth a try if you can’t afford to pay.
 But please remember these are staffed by untrained volunteers and not therapists.
 Don’t forget to check the terms and conditions, see what is in there.

 Some of the volunteers have had some limited training and can be quite competent and supportive, but ultimately in some cases, it’s all designed to get you to eventually pay for a trained therapist or pay for more options.

-You may be recommended special offers, perhaps 25% off your first few sessions with an actual therapist, or something similar, and may even offer the first fifteen minutes or so for free.
+You may be recommended exclusive offers, perhaps 25% off your first few sessions with an actual therapist, or something similar, and may even offer the first fifteen minutes or so for free.

 There is nothing wrong with offering this kind of service and making a profit, and you could find the end result very satisfactory, just be aware of what’s on offer, and why.

 Some people say they want therapy but are knowingly or unknowingly sabotaging their capability to find it.
-Starting therapy can be scary and it is surprising how well people can distract themselves from doing what is best for them in the long run.
+Starting therapy can be scary and it is surprising how well people can distract themselves from doing what is best for them eventually.

-You can usually place the people who say that they can’t afford therapy into three main groups.
+You can usually place the people who say that they cannot afford therapy into three main groups.

 1st.
 Unable to pay.
-You can’t afford to pay due to your economic situation, maybe you lost your job and are in debt, or financially struggling from a life-changing event, like a divorce or serious illness and you’re just managing to pay the basics, like rent medication and food.
+You can’t afford to pay due to your economic situation, maybe you lost your job and are in debt, or financially struggling from a life-changing event, like a divorce or serious illness and you are just managing to pay the basics, like rent medication and food.

 2nd.
 No financial independence.
 Unfortunately, there are people in a controlling or abusive relationship, who are unable to find the means to pay without their abuser knowing.
 This abusive control over a person is usually combined with violence or the constant threat of violence.